-Place and duration of study: Department of Pediatric Urology, The Children's Hospital and University of Child Health Sciences, Lahore.
-From Jan 2015 to December 2021 Methodology: This retrospective study was conducted from the medical record from Jan.
+Place and duration of study : Department of Pediatric Urology, The Children's Hospital and University of Child Health Sciences, Lahore.
+From jan 2015 to December 2021

+Methodology: This retrospective study was conducted from the medical record from Jan.
 2015 to December 2021.
-All children with classical tourniquet injury were included, and children with iatrogenic urethral injury or UCF after hypospadias surgery were excluded.
-We repair the urethra in a transverse fashion & cover the repair with a fullthickness dartos-cutaneous flap advanced and fixed in split glans.
+All Children with classical tourniquet injury were included and iatrogenic urethral injury or UCF after hypospadias surgery were excluded.
+We repair urethra in transverse fashion & cover the repair with a full thickness dartos-cutaneous flap advanced and fixed in split glans.
 SPSS version 21 was used for statistical analysis of data.
-Variables like age, cause, injury type, and outcome of surgical repair: measured single urinary stream from glans tip and cosmesis were noted
+Variables like age, cause, injury type, outcome of surgical repair: measured single urinary stream from glans tip and cosmesis were noted

-Results: A total of 30 patients were retrieved.
-All patients were male in the age range of 2-12 years, with a mean age of 7 years.
-Most children have two ends of the urethra separated apart with scarred tissue at the distal penile area and a tight band around the penis.
-Of 30 patients, Children with grade II injury (presence of urethra-cutaneous fistula) 20 and grade III injury (subtotal amputation of corpus sporangium, hanging glans) 10 and no patients presented with grade I (superficial skin lesion) and IV injury (loss of glans, complete section of corpus sporangium).
-The success rate of fistula closure is 28 patients; two patients developed a fistula, and 26 patients were satisfied with cosmesis.
+Results: Total 30 patients were retrieved.
+All patients were male of age range 2-12 years with mean age of 7 years.
+The most children have two ends of urethra separated apart with scarred tissue at distal penile area and tight band around penis.
+From 30 patients Children with grade II injury ( presence of urethra-cutaneous fistula ) are 20 and grade III injury ( subtotal amputation of corpus spongioum, hanging glans ) are 10 and no patients presented with grade I ( superficial skin lesion) and IV injury (loss of glans, complete section of corpus spongioum).
+Success rate of fistula closure are 28 patients, two patients developed fistula and 26 patients satisfied about cosmesis.

-Conclusion: Split glans & advancement flap is a good choices for the repair of such ischemic injuries of the penis, which provides a healthy vascular cover to repair and blood supply to the glans as well.
-Mothers and the general population should be educated about this preventable trauma, which is caused by negligence and ignorance.
-Keywords: Penile Hair Tournique injury(PHTI), Urethrocutaneous fistula (UCF), Balanoprepucial sulcus (BPS), Penile Strangulation Injury (PSI).
+Conclusion: Split glans & advancement flap is a good choice for repair of such ischemic injuries of penis which provides a healthy vascular cover to repair and blood supply to glans as well.
+Mothers and general population should be educated about this preventable trauma, which is caused by negligence and ignorance.

+Key words: Penile Hair Tournique injury (PHTI), Urethrocutaneous fistula (UCF), Balanoprepucial sulcus (BPS), Penile Strangulation Injury (PSI).

-How to Cite: Zafar GM, Sajjad MN, Zaheer M, Yousaf MH, Akhtar FH, Javeed MN.
-Split Glans & Advancement Flap To Repair Penile Hair Tourniquet Injury In Children: A Challenging Problem Of Unknown Etiology: Original Article.
-Pakistan Journal of Urology (PJU).
-2024;2(01):94-99. doi:10.69885/pju.v2i01.58.
+Citations: Ghulam Mujtaba Zafar, Muhammad Nadeem Sajjad, Muhammad Zaheer, Muhammad Hanan Yousaf, Fawad, & Muhammad Naseem Javeed.
+Split Glans & Advancement Flap To Repair Penile Hair Tourniquet Injury In Children: A Challenging Problem Of Unknown Etiology: Original Article .
+Pakistan Journal of Urology (PJU), 2(01), 82-87. https://doi.org/10.69885/pju.v2i01.58